-- Slingshot method: The slide is handled in the same way one would chamber a round.
-Usually using the index finger and thumb of your weak hand.
-The inherent problem with this method is the slide can get pulled too far back, which results in ejecting a round.
+- Slingshot method: Handle the slide in the same way you chamber a round.
+Use the index finger and thumb of your weak hand.
+However, there is an inherent problem with this method.
+The problem is the potential to pull the slide too far back and eject the round.

-- Front of chamber method: There are a few methods.
-But most commonly the gun is rested in the palm of the weak-hand with the index finger and thumb wrapped around the barrel in front of the chamber.
-The strong-hand maintains grip of the gun around the pistol grip.
-The slide is pulled slightly to the rear, exposing the chamber.
+- Front of chamber method: There are a few variations.
+Rest the gun in the support hand palm.
+Your index finger and thumb wrap around the barrel in front of the chamber.
+Pull the slide slightly to the rear, exposing the chamber.

-- Behind the chamber method: Grasp the gun high around where the beavertail meets the slide.
-Form your hand into an ‘A-Ok' sign and wrap your fingers around the slide and sights.
+- Behind the chamber method: Grasp the gun high around where the beaver tail meets the slide.
+Form your support hand into an ‘A-Ok' sign and wrap your fingers around the slide and sights.
 Pinch your hand together or think of ‘closing your grip.'
 The slide moves back far enough to see the chamber.
-You can conduct this with one or two hands depending on your gun and hand strength.
+You can conduct this with one or two hands, depending on your gun and hand strength.

 There are a few main reasons people use to argue against conducting chamber checks.

 - My gun is always loaded, so I don't have to check it.
-My response would be: How does it hurt to verify?
+So my response is: How does it hurt to verify?

 - I have a loaded chamber indicator.
 While this could be one way to confirm a round is chambered, it is susceptible to error.
-I have seen dirty loaded chamber indicators stick, indicating a round in the chamber when there was none.
+Dirty loaded chamber indicators can stick, indicating a round in the chamber when there was none.
 And again, How could it hurt to verify with a visual check?

-- You run the risk of ejecting a round.
+- I don't want to run the risk of ejecting a round.
 Sure, if you are doing it wrong.
 But I would advise against using an improper technique to justify not conducting a useful check.

 - The slide may not go back into battery.
-This can be solved by simply checking the slide as part of your press check.
+This problem is solved by simply checking the slide as part of your press check.
+If it didn't go into battery, tap the back of the slide.
 Holstering could cause your slide to move out of battery.
-Usually, the gun will go into battery when drawn, but it is a great habit to provide forward pressure to the rear of the slide as you reholster.
+Usually, the gun will go into battery when drawn, but it is a great habit to provide forward pressure to the rear of the slide as you holster.